SIGPLAN/empirical-evaluation/checklist/README.md

-## Emperical Evaluation Checklist
+## Empirical Evaluation Checklist

-An up-to-date version of the SIGPLAN emperical evaluation checklist should always be available [here](checklist.pdf).
+An up-to-date version of the SIGPLAN empirical evaluation checklist should always be available [here](checklist.pdf).

 ### Feedback